Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_frontend_ip_configurations"></a> [frontend\_ip\_configurations](#input\_frontend\_ip\_configurations)

 Description:   An input variable that is a list of frontend ip configurations for the load balancer.
-  Each object has 14 attributes:

   - `name`: (Required) The name of the frontend IP configuration.
 Changing this forces a new resource to be created
-  - `frontend_private_ip_address`: (Optional) An optional string parameter that is the private IP address to assign to the Load Balancer.
+  - `frontend_private_ip_address`: (Optional) A string parameter that is the private IP address to assign to the Load Balancer.
 The last one and first four IPs in any range are reserved and cannot be manually assigned.
-  - `frontend_private_ip_address_version`: (Optional) An optional string parameter that is the version of IP that the private IP address is.
+  - `frontend_private_ip_address_version`: (Optional) A string parameter that is the version of IP that the private IP address is.
 Possible values are IPv4 or IPv6
-  - `frontend_private_ip_address_allocation`: (Optional) An optional string parameter that is the allocation method for the private IP address used by this Load Balancer.
+  - `frontend_private_ip_address_allocation`: (Optional) A string parameter that is the allocation method for the private IP address used by this Load Balancer.
 Possible values as Dynamic or Static
-  - `frontend_private_ip_subnet_resource_id`: (Optional) An optional string parameter that is the ID of the subnet which should be associated with the IP configuration.
+  - `frontend_private_ip_subnet_resource_id`: (Optional) A string parameter that is the ID of the subnet which should be associated with the IP configuration.
 If desired to use the same subnet for each frontend ip configuration, use frontend\_subnet\_resource\_id, or use frontend\_vnet\_name and frontend\_subnet\_name.
 If for public ip configuration, leave parameter empty/null.
-  - `public_ip_address_resource_name`: (Optional) An optional string parameter that is the name of the public ip address to be created AND associated with the Load Balancer.
+  - `public_ip_address_resource_name`: (Optional) A string parameter that is the name of the public ip address to be created AND associated with the Load Balancer.
 Changing this forces a new Public IP to be created.
-  - `public_ip_address_resource_id`: (Optional) An optional string parameter that is the ID of a public ip address which should associated with the Load Balancer.
+  - `public_ip_address_resource_id`: (Optional) A string parameter that is the ID of a public ip address which should associated with the Load Balancer.
-  - `public_ip_prefix_resource_id`: (Optional) An optional string parameter that is the ID of a public IP prefixes which should be associated with the Load Balancer.
+  - `public_ip_prefix_resource_id`: (Optional) A string parameter that is the ID of a public IP prefixes which should be associated with the Load Balancer.
 Public IP prefix can only be used with outbound rules
-  - `frontend_ip_zones`: (Optional) An optional set of strings that specifies a list of availability zones in which the IP address for this Load Balancer should be located.
+  - `frontend_ip_zones`: (Optional) A  set of strings that specifies a list of availability zones in which the IP address for this Load Balancer should be located.
-  - `tags`: (Optional) = An optional mapping of tags to assign to the individual public IP resource.
+  - `tags`: (Optional) = A mapping of tags to assign to the individual public IP resource.
-  - `create_public_ip_address`: (Optional) An optional boolean parameter to create a new public IP address resource for the Load Balancer
+  - `create_public_ip_address`: (Optional) A boolean parameter to create a new public IP address resource for the Load Balancer
-  - `new_public_ip_resource_group_name`: (Optional) An optional string for the name of the resource group to place the newly created public IP into.
+  - `new_public_ip_resource_group_name`: (Optional) A string for the name of the resource group to place the newly created public IP into.
 If null, will choose `location` from `public_ip_address_configuration` or `location` for the Load Balancer.
-  - `new_public_ip_location`: (Optional)
+  - `new_public_ip_location`: (Optional) A string parameter for the location to deploy the public IP address resource.
-  - `inherit_lock`: (Optional)  An optional boolean to determine if the lock from the Load Balancer will be inherited by the public IP.
+  - `inherit_lock`: (Optional)  A boolean to determine if the lock from the Load Balancer will be inherited by the public IP.
   - `lock_type_if_not_inherited`: (Optional) An optional string to determine what kind of lock will be placed on the public IP is not inherited from the Load Balancer
-  - `inherit_tags`: (Optional) An optional boolean to determine if the public IP will inherit tags from the Load Balancer.
+  - `inherit_tags`: (Optional) A boolean to determine if the public IP will inherit tags from the Load Balancer.
-  - `edge_zone`: (Optional) An optional string that specifies the Edge Zone within the Azure Region where this public IP should exist.
+  - `edge_zone`: (Optional) A string that specifies the Edge Zone within the Azure Region where this public IP should exist.
 Changing this forces a new Public IP to be created.
-  - `zones`: (Optional) An optional list of strings that contains the availability zone to allocate the public IP in.
+  - `zones`: (Optional) A list of strings that contains the availability zone to allocate the public IP in.
 Changing this forces a new resource to be created.

   Example Input:
   ```terraform